hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 You're known for taste and singularity;
 >
-> But, Mr. Chassee, you really me surprise,
+> But, Mister Chassée, you really me surprise,
 >
 > To see you here I scarce believe my eyes.
 >
-> Chassee.
+> Chassée.
 Surprise is mutual, that I must confess,
 >
 > To see Belinda here in such a dress!
 >